The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 In a liminal space, it can feel like everything is possible.
 But just as easily… it can feel like nothing is.

-The liminal space is your learning.
+The uncertainty in the liminal space is your learning.
 It’s the space where possibility and opportunity can be the seed for something new: your next move - physical or literal.

 "Uncertainty is the fertile ground of pure creativity and freedom.
 The unknown is the field of all possibilities, ever fresh, ever new, always open to the creation of new manifestations.
 Without uncertainty and the unknown, life is just the stale repetition of outworn memories."